-''Spores for Thought' – Mitigating and Managing Mould (virtual event)
+''Spores for Thought' – Mitigating and Managing Mould (hybrid event)

 This is also available as an in-person event, please view separate advert.